Max McCaffrey

-Maxwell James McCaffrey (born May 17, 1994) is a former wide receiver and an American football coach who is an offensive assistant for the Miami Dolphins of the National Football League (NFL).
-He was the offensive coordinator for the Bears at the University of Northern Colorado for the 2022 season.
-He played college football at Duke and signed with the Oakland Raiders as an undrafted free agent in 2016.
+Maxwell James McCaffrey (born May 17, 1994) is an American coach and former professional wide receiver; he is an offensive assistant for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Duke Blue Devils and signed with the Oakland Raiders as an undrafted free agent in 2016.
+A member of the McCaffrey football family, he is the son of Ed and the eldest brother of Christian, Dylan, and Luke.

 College career

 In 53 games at Duke (38 starts), McCaffrey caught 117 passes for 1,341 yards and 12 touchdowns, and twice received Academic All-ACC honors.
 In 2015, he started all 13 games, making 52 receptions for 643 yards (12.4 per catch) and five touchdowns.

 Professional career

 Oakland Raiders

-On April 30, 2016, McCaffrey signed with the Oakland Raiders as an undrafted free agent following the conclusion of the 2016 NFL Draft.
-On August 29, 2016, he was released by the Raiders.
+On April 30, 2016, McCaffrey signed with the Oakland Raiders as an undrafted free agent following the conclusion of the 2016 NFL draft.
+On August 29, he was released by the Raiders.

-Green Bay Packers
+Green Bay Packers (first stint)

 On December 20, 2016, McCaffrey was signed to the Packers' practice squad.
 On January 21, 2017, McCaffrey was promoted to the active roster prior to the NFC Championship matchup against the Atlanta Falcons, as insurance for Jordy Nelson.
-However, he did not actually play in the championship game itself.
-He remained with the Packers through the ensuing offseason and the 2017 preseason, before being waived on September 2, 2017.
+However, he did not play in the game.
+He remained with the Packers through the offseason and the 2017 preseason, before being waived on September 2.